Alabama's 6th congressional district: History

 In 1876, the 6th district was redrawn again.
 The sixth-most northern counties (including Colbert County which now existed) were transferred to the new Alabama 8th Congressional district, while the six counties southwestward from Jefferson County were transferred to the 6th district.
 This set of boundaries only existed for one election.
 By the time of the 1878 election, Cullman County had been formed.
 It was in the 6th district, but Blount County was moved to the 8th district.
 The boundaries did not exactly correspond to county lines at that time, and with another change in county boundaries by 1880 even more area in the general vicinity of Blount County was moved to the 7th district.
 This process was continued in 1884 with the removal of Cullman County from the district.

-The year of 1892 saw more changes in the boundaries of the 6th district.
+1892 saw more changes in the boundaries of the 6th district.
 Winston County was moved to the 7th district.
-At the same time Jefferson County was placed in the new 9th district.
+At the same time, Jefferson County was placed in the new 9th district.
 By this time the 6th district consisted of west central Alabama.
-In the 1892 election there were about 22,000 votes cast in the 6th district as opposed to 30,000 cast in the 9th district.
+In the 1892 election, there were about 22,000 votes cast in the 6th district as opposed to 30,000 cast in the 9th district.

-In 1902, Perry County and some other areas in the southern portion of Alabama's 9th Congressional district were transferred to the 6th district.
+In 1902, Perry County and some other areas in the southern portion of Alabama's 9th Congressional District were transferred to the 6th District.
 The state legislature did not redistrict for several decades, resulting in urban and industrial areas being under-represented in congressional and state districts.
 It was forced to redistrict after a 1972 Supreme Court case based on the principle of one man-one vote.

+Counties and communities

+For the 119th and successive Congresses (based on the districts drawn following the Supreme Court's decision in Allen v.
+Milligan), the district contains all or portions of the following counties and communities.